 As a long-term measure Denonville, with a 400-livre subvention from the crown, established a navigation school at Quebec to train Canadians as pilots, a career for which they showed great aptitude.
 He also took steps to have better charts made of the St Lawrence than the Dutch ones currently in use.
 At the same time he asked the minister to see to it that no more indigent nobles were sent out and he succeeded in obtaining modest pensions for certain noble families who had served the colony well in earlier years but had since been reduced to penury.

-He also gave it as his opinion that the establishment of posts in the west had been a serious mistake, resulting in the weakening of the colony, huge expense, and involvement in all manner of inter-tribal disputes.
-Far from curbing tribes hostile to the French these posts were, he claimed, a serious liability owing to the difficulty and cost of supplying them, particularly in war-time.
-Like Colbert he believed it would have been far better to concentrate French resources in the central colony, have the Indians come to Montreal to trade and keep the Canadians employed in fishing in the Gulf rather than having them push ever farther west into the wilderness, becoming more Indian than French in their values and attitudes.
+Denonville also gave it as his opinion that the establishment of posts in the west had been a serious mistake, resulting in the weakening of the colony, huge expense, and involvement in all manner of disputes between Indigenous groups.
+Far from reducing hostility towards the French these posts were, he claimed, a serious liability owing to the difficulty and cost of supplying them, particularly in war-time.
+Like Colbert he believed it would have been far better to concentrate French resources in the central colony, have Indigenous traders come to Montreal, and keep the Canadians employed in fishing in the Gulf rather than having them push ever farther west into the wilderness, becoming more native than French in their values and attitudes.
 But to decry the situation was one thing; to curb it, let alone stop it, proved to be impossible.

 Closer to home Denonville found much to occupy his attention.
 The three towns he regarded as fire traps, and measures had to be taken to guard against conflagrations.
 He would have liked to see an iron foundry established to utilize the rich iron ore deposits near Trois-Rivières for the manufacture of stoves which would have reduced the fire hazard.
 This, however, he had to admit was out of the question for the time being owing to a lack of capital and technical skills in the colony.
 At Montreal, which was without defences of any sort, he set the troops to work building a palisade, and at Quebec he had a new magazine for arms and powder built since the existing one was a menace to the entire area.
 As he pointed out, were a flying spark to ignite the roof, not only would the resulting explosion do great damage but the colony would be virtually defenceless until fresh ammunition supplies could be brought from France.